jalil-M/jalil-M.github.io/index.md

 The _nutri-score_ is an attributed score for a given food product based on the amount of energy, saturated fat, sugar and sodium contained in it.
 The goal is to inform the consumer about the _nutritive value_.
 It does not take into account harmful additives!

+Because the value of this score is computed by following strict rules, it should technically reflect the same thing in different countries.
+Right?

 <div style="text-align: center; margin-top: 20px">
     <select name="grade-quantifier-select" id="grade-quantifier-select"></select><select name="grade-category-select" id="grade-category-select"></select>
 </div>
 <div id="nutrition-grade"></div>

+Well, it seems that the United States have better grades for product containing a lot of additives, compared to the world distribution.
+Why so?
+One possible explanation being the lack of transparency, in fact corporations there are not obliged to write all the ingredients thus affecting our scoring system.

 <div id="top-country-additives"></div>

+Still, if we have a broader look at the data we can clearly see that North America in general tends to sell products with a lot of additives, as opposed to Europe.

 <div id="additives-per-product"></div>

+Moreover the number of additives per product follows very accurately an exponential distribution.
+There even exists a product which contains 38 known additives.
+Yuck!

+Before going further, let's clarify the term "additive".
+A food additive is an added substance to preserve flavor, enhance its taste, appearance, or other qualities.
+Not all additives are synthetic, in fact some of them have been naturally used for centuries such as salt or vinegar.
+However not all additives are completely safe for us, as for `E250`.

 <div id="top-additives"></div>

+The above depicts the distribution of additives among products around the world.
+Most of them are emulsifiers, food colouring and preservatives.

+What about dangerous ingredients such as palm oil?

 <div id="top-country-palm-oil"></div>

+While the United States are represented as not using much palm oil, it turns out they simply have a different _name_ for it: "vegetal oil"!

 # Impact of social status on nutritive health